Home » Recipe Index » Baking Recipes

 You can play around with if you want.
 I sometimes swap in dark chocolate chunks to make them a little less sweet, or use mini marshmallows when I want them a little messier.
 You could even add a pinch of cayenne or ground cinnamon for a subtle heat if that’s your style.

-Baking ingredients organized on a light surface, including flour, sugar, cocoa powder, eggs, butter, chocolate chunks, marshmallows, and various powders in bowls.
+Ingredients needed to make chewy hot chocolate cookies with marshmallows, including flour, sugar, cocoa powder, eggs, butter, chocolate chunks, marshmallows, salt, baking soda, and baking powder in bowls.

 Ingredients Notes